William Twomey, 1843-1927

 Irish adventurer, soldier, gold fossiker, farmer

-He was born in County Cork, Ireland.
-In a village by the name of Meenkeragh, which is near Meelin in the parish of Newmarket.
+William was born in County Cork, Ireland.
+The family home was located in a village called Meenkeragh, which is near Meelin in the parish of Newmarket.
 His parents were John Twomey and Julia Ryan.

 William was baptised in 1843.
 His sponsors were Cornelius Twomey and Honora Ryan.
-Williams had 3 brothers and 3 sisters, namely, Cornelius, John and Timothy, Margaret, Honora and Mary.
+Williams had three brothers and three sisters, namely, Cornelius, John and Timothy, Margaret, Honora and Mary.

 Meenkeragh, County Cork, Ireland